 The Beaches Of Tropea

-Tropea is a municipality in Calabria, Italy, and its stretch of breathtaking coastline is not called the “Coast of the Gods” for nothing.
-Legend has it that Hercules founded the town.
+Tropea is a municipality in Calabria, Italy, and its stretch of the beautiful surrounding coastline is not called the “Coast of the Gods” for nothing.
+Legend has it that Hercules founded this small Italian town.

 Tropea’s white sandy beaches, dotted with colorful umbrellas, the turquoise-clear water of the Tyrrhenian Sea, and its Mediterranean climate make Tropea a beach lover’s paradise.
 Houses cling to the imposing rocky cliffs that provide a backdrop to the remarkable beaches.
 Follow a staircase down to the beach, rent an umbrella, marvel at the beautiful rock formations, and even eat seafood pasta dishes on the beach.